warren-bank/mirror-XMail-mail-server/Readme.txt

 			It's external program responsibility to delete the temporary file.

 	Here  "command"  is the name of an external program that must process the message and return its processing result.
-If it return  99  the message is rejected and pushed into  froz  subdirectory.
+If it return  99  the message is rejected and a notification message is sent to the sender.
+By returning  98  the message will be rejected without notification.
-	If all filters return values different from 99 the message can continue its trip.
+	If all filters return values different from 99 and 98 the message can continue its trip.
 	The filter command may also modify the file and return 100, having in this way the ability to change the file content ( AV scanning, content filter, message rewriting, etc ).
 	If the filter will change the message file it MUST keep the message structure and